Tellez hits 5th HR in 5 games as Burnes, Brews rout Pirates - WHIZ News

 Tellez’s homer was a three-run shot to right-center field that capped a seven-run second inning against rookie Roansy Contreras (2-2).
 Tellez also had a two-run double in the fourth to push the Brewers’ lead to 9-0.

+“He hits the ball hard and when he does square the ball up it has a chance of going out of the ballpark and that’s what he’s been doing,” Milwaukee manager Craig Counsell.

-Adames’ fourth career slam cam against rookie Cam Vieaux and highlighted an eight-run eighth.
+Adames’ fourth career slam came against rookie Cam Vieaux and highlighted an eight-run eighth.

+The Brewers lost 8-7 on Thursday night in the series opener but scored three runs in the ninth inning.
+Both Adames and left fielder Andrew McCutchen felt the late rally had a carryover effect.

+“It was a tough loss, but it was all good,” McCutchen said.
+“I felt we were going to come out and have a good game and we did.
+It was a great dub, a great win.
+Baseball’s fun when that happens.
+It was a great day, a great game.”

 Burnes’ no-hit bid was broken up on a double to deep center field by rookie Bligh Madris with one out in the sixth.